 At the very minimum, you will need the following:

 Since this is a Dreamweaver tutorial, you will of course need the Dreamweaver CS5.5 software itself.

-If you have an earlier version of Dreamweaver, please see the appropriate tutorial for those versions instead.
+If you have a different version of Dreamweaver, please see the appropriate tutorial for those versions instead.

-While Dreamweaver CS5.5 and CS5 are almost identical (so much so that you can probably even use my earlier CS5 tutorial for CS5.5 without problem), there are some differences between CS5.5 and the earlier CS4 and CS3.
+While Dreamweaver CS6, CS5.5 and CS5 are almost identical, there are some differences between these and the earlier CS4 and CS3.
 In general, you'll have an easier time learning the software if you read the tutorial specifically written for the version you have, since my descriptions and pictures will match what you see on your computer.